SMAC-Group/course_intro_statistics/slides/chapter2_diet2.md

 ---

-Next, we construct boxplots to compare the empirical distribution of the three diets as follows:
+Next, we construct boxplots to compare the empirical distributions of the three diets as follows:

 ```r
 boxplot_w_points(dietA, dietB, dietC, xlab = "Weight loss (kg)",